RichWolff/SpringboardDS/capstone_predictingObesity/README.md

 	•	To predict the obesity rate in a given population within the United States
 ##### Research Objectives
 	•	Identify behaviors that increase and/or decrease the obesity rate in any US census tract
+##### Method
+	•	Created linear regression to identify the behaviors that affected the obesity rate follwed by creating a random forests to generate a more predicitve model.

-## Two Folders
+## Three Sub Folders
 #### Data
-Contains raw data for the analysis
+	Contains raw data and cleaned for the analysis
 #### jupyterNotebooks
 	Contains the notebooks used to explore the data and build the model
+#### Deliverables